 “You can’t manage what you can’t measure.”

 This is perhaps the most famous quote from one of the most famous management consultants, educators and authors, Peter Drucker.
-First published decades ago, t’s still relevant, if not more so.
+First published decades ago, it’s still relevant, if not more so.
 Drucker probably never dreamed of a world where we’d be able to instantly launch marketing campaigns, let alone see the results of our marketing efforts right away too.

-Below is a Databox-powered dashboard that shows all of the key metrics you should track.
+Below is a Databox-powered social media dashboard that shows all of the key metrics you should track.
 From page engagement metrics to post performance, as well as paid, organic and viral results, it shows your current results against historical performance.

 Databox users quickly scan for red, down arrows to see where improvement is necessary.
 They can even set goals and track progress to them if you’d like, like we are doing on the charts that show number of page views and posts published.